rdsea/bigdataplatforms/tutorials/spark-streaming/README.md

 ---
 This tutorial is meant to serve as a definitive guide and not a step-by-step walkthrough and hence, the steps might slightly differ depending on the system and development environment.

-## Note
-Some code for the tutorial are still hosted in another GIT.
-We will move them into this space later on.